Teenage Mutant Ninja Turtles poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to The Turtles bring April to their lair to meet Splinter.
 April chooses to fully commit to helping them, crossing into their world.
 Both sides accept they need each other—April to be taken seriously, the Turtles to stop the Foot Clan., moving from reaction to action.

 The Collapse moment at 76 minutes (75% through) represents the emotional nadir.
 Here, The toxin is released on New York City.
 The Turtles are weak from being drained.
 Splinter appears dead or dying.
 All hope seems lost—the villain has won, the city is doomed, and our heroes are broken.
-This is their darkest moment., illustrates the protagonist at their lowest point.
+This is their darkest moment., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 The Turtles realize they must stop Sacks from distributing the "cure" and expose his plan.
 They choose to emerge from the shadows and face Shredder publicly on the rooftop.
 They're no longer hiding—they're embracing their role as heroes., demonstrating the transformation achieved throughout the journey.